ioBroker/ioBroker.docs/docs/ru/adapterref/iobroker.hm-rega/README.md

 * (foxriver76) correctly identify incomplete requests

 ### 3.0.16 (2021-01-31)
-* (foxriver76) fix issue with non-existing objects when using LAN-Gateways
+* (foxriver76) fixed issue with non-existing objects when using LAN-Gateways

 ### 3.0.15 (2021-01-31)
-* (foxriver76) Ensure that objects are created if something (devices, variables, programs) created during runtime (fixes #124)
+* (foxriver76) Ensures that objects are created if something (devices, variables, programs) created during runtime (fixes #124)

 ### 3.0.14 (2021-01-30)
-* (foxriver76) fix pot. crash after reconnect because of existingStates array
+* (foxriver76) fixed pot. crash after reconnecting because of existingStates array

 ### 3.0.13 (2021-01-30)
 * (foxriver76) ensure to not set states of non-existing RPC objects due to differences in the APIs (fixes #123)